Electromagnetic radii of the nucleon in soft-wall holographic QCD: Conclusions

 \section{Conclusions}

-At low momentum transfer, the holographic description of the electric and magnetic form factors of the nucleon in the context of the soft wall model shows much improvement when the nucleon anomalous dimension or twist is set by the nucleon mass spectrum at low momentum transfer, fixing a major shortcoming in~\cite{Abidin:2009hr} .
-The result is a smaller twist factor or $\tau=2.345$ with a proton electromagnetic radius in remarkable agreement with the current world averaged e-p scattering data.

-At high momentum transfer the twist factor runs up $\tau\rightarrow 3$ to reproduce the hard scattering rules. $\tau$ is tied to the probing currents with anomalous dimensions at the boundary.
-Presently, there is no reliable way to assess these anomalous dimensions at strong coupling.
-At very high momentum transfer, asymptotic freedom sets in.
-The anomalous dimensions and scaling follow from weak coupling.
+By fixing the twist parameter of the nucleon $\tau=3$, and $\kappa=0.402~\text{GeV}$, we have found a much improved description of the world data (including the Mainz A1~\cite{Bernauer:2010wm}, Jefferson Lab recoil polarization experiment E08-007~\cite{Zhan:2011ji}, and PRad data~\cite{Xiong:2019umf}), of both the electric and magnetic Sachs form factors (including their ratio) of the proton.
+The agreement with the data range from low to high momentum transfers, all within the original-minimal soft-wall holographic QCD \cite{Karch:2006pv,Abidin:2009hr}, see Figs.~\ref{fig_GMP}\,-\,\ref{fig_GEP}.
+For example, from our electric Sachs form factor of the proton~(\ref{electric}), we have found the charge radius of the proton to be $\bf{r_{p}=0.831\,\pm\,0.008\,\,\text{fm}}$ in perfect agreement with the recent charge radius of the proton measured by the PRad collaboration at Jefferson Lab \cite{Xiong:2019umf}.
+Our theoretical error in the charge radius of the proton, stems from our alternative choice of $\tau={m_N^2}/{m_\rho^2}+1=2.465$, and $\kappa=m_\rho/2=0.388~\text{GeV}$, which gives the charge radius of proton to be $r_{p}=0.839\,\,\text{fm}$, see Table~\ref{table11}.

+To our knowledge, our holographic framework is the only theoretical work that produces a perfect match to the recent PRad collaboration measurement of the charge radius of the proton.
+We have also computed the charge and magnetic radii of the neutron, as well as the magnetic radius of the proton, with a good agreement to the experimental values, see Table~\ref{table22}.
+This is not surprising given the non-perturbative nature of the problem, and the phenomenological success of the original soft-wall holographic QCD construction~\cite{Karch:2006pv,Abidin:2009hr,Grigoryan:2007my,Colangelo:2008us,Forkel:2007ru,Vega:2010ns,Braga:2011wa,Mamo:2021cle,Mamo:2019mka,Mamo:2021krl,Mamo:2021tzd}, with only three parameters: the mass scale $\kappa$, the twist parameter of the nucleon $\tau$, and the $^\prime$t Hooft coupling constant $\lambda$ (also needed for high energy t-channel diffractive processes).

 Holography recovers the old dual description with all its phenomenological successes.
+As we noted earlier, it is the most economical way of enforcing QCD symmetries, duality and crossing symmetries, all usually sought by dispersive analyses, and yet within a well defined and minimal organisational principle using field theory.
+The present analyses and results are an illustration of that.

-However, it should be stressed that holography provides much more than that.
-Indeed, the bulk holographic description in higher dimension allows for the assessment of any n-point function on the boundary through their dual Witten diagrams in bulk, in the double limit of large $N_c$ and strong gauge coupling.
-It also provides for novel physics for dense systems as dual to black holes in bulk.
+However, holography provides much more.
+Indeed, the bulk holographic description in higher dimension allows for the assessment of any n-point function on the boundary, using field theoretical methods through dual Witten diagrams, in the double limit of large $N_c$ and strong gauge coupling.
+It is the QCD string made user friendly.
+It also provides for novel physics for processes at low parton-x~\cite{Mamo:2019mka}, and for scattering on dense systems as dual to black holes~\cite{Mamo:2018ync,Mamo:2019jia}.

 \begin{widetext}